-Meteor Explosion Over US Military Base: Fireball Packing 2.1 Kilotons Of Force Detonates Near Base Thule
+Meteor Explosion Over U.S. Military Base: Fireball Packing 2.1 Kilotons Of Force Detonates Near Base Thule

 The news is corroborated by a report from NASA’s Jet Propulsion Laboratory in Pasadena, California, which recorded a space object of unspecified size flying almost directly over Thule on July 25 at 21:55 UTC (5.55 p.m.
 ET).

-The object was traveling at speeds of 24.4 kilometers per second — about 54,000 mph, or Mach 74, notes the Business Insider — and fits the altitude, latitude and longitude coordinates specified by the original source.
+The object was traveling at speeds of 24.4 kilometers per second — about 54,000 mph, or Mach 74, notes the Business Insider — and fits the altitude, latitude, and longitude coordinates specified by the original source.